Centroxy-Java/DEVCHANDRA/README.md

 ```bash
 mvn spring-boot:run
   ```

-###3.
-Open browser and browse at
+## 3. Use below url for Test your project

 http://localhost:1001

-If you get credetial then you used
+If you get user credetial then you used

 http://localhost:1001/user